top of page

 Communications Coordinator

-Olive (they/them) is a graduate student and community organizer living in Olympia, Washington on the traditional homelands of the Squaxin Island Tribe.
-They earned their BA in International Political Economy from the College of Idaho in 2021, and are completing their Master’s of Public Administration at the Evergreen State College.
+Olive (they/them) is a community organizer living in Olympia, Washington on the unceded lands of the Coast Salish peoples.
+They earned their BA in International Political Economy from the College of Idaho and their Master’s of Public Administration at the Evergreen State College.
 Olive joined CRF in 2023 as the Communications Coordinator and is passionate about protecting our forests, watersheds, and native plant communities.
 In their free time, Olive enjoys exploring the mountains and forests in Western Washington, hiking and backpacking with friends, gardening, and foraging for mushrooms.
 They are passionate about mutual aid, community organizing, and harm reduction.

 Our Board of Directors